danllaq/PyroDAQ/README.md

 ```bash
 setup.bat
 ```
-4. Wait until the setup has finished, it might take a few seconds.
+4. Wait until the setup has finished, this will be indicated with ```Setup completed!``` it might take a few moments.

 ## Running the Program ▶️